Hypfer/Valetudo/docs/_pages/general/newcomer-guide.md

 Additionally, not having to leave your local network of course also benefits the latency of commands, status reports etc.

 Valetudo aims to be proof that easy to use and reliable smart appliances are possible without any cloud and/or account requirements.
-Maybe at some point it might help convince vendors that there is another way of doing things.

 If you want to learn more about why someone would want to use something like Valetudo, check out the [Why Valetudo?](https://valetudo.cloud/pages/general/why-valetudo.html) page.